Federal Bank Fraud – 18 U.S.C. § 1344

 The financial institutions covered under this statute are federally chartered or insured by the federal government, such as the Federal Deposit Insurance Corporation (FDIC).
 There are over 4,000 federally insured banks.
 In addition, state-chartered banks and credit unions have similar anti-fraud protection as federally chartered banks.

-If you or a loved one is charged with federal bank fraud, you want to get an attorney with experience handling these types of offenses.
-They can come up in several different ways.
-But usually, when the government get involved, it involves large sums of money and some sophisticated means of committing the bank fraud-related offense.
+If you or a loved one is charged with federal bank fraud, it's crucial to seek an attorney with experience handling these types of offenses.
+Their expertise can provide you with the support and guidance you need during this challenging time.

 What Are Some Bank Fraud Examples?